jdbctemplatemapper/jdbctemplatemapper/README.md

    QueryMerge.type(OrderLine.class) // owning class
              .hasOne(Product.class) // related class
-             .joinColumn("product_id") // for hasOne the join column in on the order_line table .populateProperty("product") // the property to populate on the owning class .execute(jdbcTemplateMapper, allOrderLines); // merges the query results with orderLines
+             .joinColumnOwningSide("product_id") // the join column in on the  owning side table.
+No prefixes .populateProperty("product") // the property to populate on the owning class .execute(jdbcTemplateMapper, allOrderLines); // merges the query results with orderLines